Ajpantuso/homelab/README.md

 # TODO

-- Cleanup `.mise.toml` and use sources/outputs and checksums to avoid unneccessary downloads
 - Should verify signatures and checksums wherever possible
 - Should record download timestamps and compare against last-modified header
 - Should add local tmp dir